Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 ## Task 3: solving pipeline problems.
-1. Many errors in PowerShell are pipeline related.
+  - Many errors in PowerShell are pipeline related.
 It's important that you're becoming fluent in handling these errors.
-1. There are generally four solutions to the problem in the previous task.
+  - There are generally four solutions to the problem in the previous task.
 There is no best solution.
-That's mostly personal preference.
+It's mostly personal preference.
 There is however a worst solution.
 Let's find out.

 ### Solution 1: manually editing a file
 1. Run this command: ```Get-ADComputer –Filter * | Export-Csv computers.csv```
 1. Now open the file for editing with this command: ```Notepad computers.csv```
-1. Replace DnsHostName with ComuterName is the header of the file.
+1. Replace DnsHostName with ComuterName in the header of the file.
 1. Save the file and return to the PowerShell console.
 1. Run this command to send the ping: ```Import-Csv computers.csv | Test-Connection```
-1. The ping should be sent to the computers in the csv-file successfully.
+1. The ping should be sent to the computers in the csv file successfully.
 1. Since this method involves editing a file by hand, it's not appropriate for running this command unattended, for example when running a nightly job.
 This would be the worst solution.

 ### Solution 2: using Select-Object